-A summary of the critical accounting estimates are set out below: Exploration and development costs accounting policy on a retrospective basis.
+A summary of the critical accounting estimates are set out below: Exploration and development costs

+During the year ended September 30, 2021, the Company amended its accounting policy with respect to exploration and development costs.
+The Company amended its accounting policy to capitalize acquisition costs of resource properties.
+Previously, it expensed acquisition costs as incurred.
+The Company has accounted for this change in accounting policy on a retrospective basis.
 The exploration and development costs on the statement of financial position have been restated for the prior period and presented as if the new accounting policy had always been applied.
 For the opening numbers on October 1, 2019 and the year ended September 30, 2020, the impact of this change was \$nil.
 As such, the restating had no effect on the financial position, operating results or cash flows previously reported.
 The accounting policy with respect to exploration costs of resource properties has not been amended.
 Exploration costs are expensed as incurred until resources have been determined and then the development costs are capitalized.
 Upon reaching commercial production, these capitalized development costs are transferred from exploration properties to mining properties, plant and equipment and are amortized in the statement of loss and other comprehensive loss using the unit of production method, based on proven and probable mineral reserves and mineral resources.